-You know those legal highs that the government is about to ban en masse because they kill two people per week?
+You know those legal highs that the British government is about to ban en masse because they kill two Brits per week?
 They don't kill two people per week, or anything close.

-Wednesday's Queen's speech, the first airing of a fully Tory parliamentary programme since 1996, included an unprecedented blanket ban on selling new psychoactive substances.
+Wednesday's Queen's speech, the first airing of a fully Tory parliamentary program since 1996, included an unprecedented blanket ban on selling new psychoactive substances.